 Determine that the training program was implemented per the license conditions by discussing the program with staff and through reviewing relevant documentation.
 Verify that the training program includes radiological, fire, chemical and nuclear criticality safety content for operators.

-Verify documentation , evaluations, and activities for employees.
+Verify documentation of training, evaluations, and qualification/certification activities for employees.
 Training records should be accessible and easily referenced.
 Information may include: name of employee, date of training, name of trainer, and the method used to determine that training material was understood.

 Verify that refresher training was provided at least every 2 years, or as specified in the license.
 Content of required material will be specified in the license application, if applicable, and may include the following: safety and health hazards, relevant MSDSs, job-specific chemical hazards, safe work practices, emergency procedures, and standard operating procedures.